Enhanced Spatial Clustering of Single-Molecule Localizations with Graph Neural Networks: Methods

+To compare MIRO with recent supervised graph-based clustering methods, we implemented a two-stage GNN pipeline inspired by the approach described in Ref.~\cite{saavedra2024supervised}, hereafter referred to as MAGIK-S. Clustering performance was evaluated on two representative benchmark configurations (Scenarios~5 and~6), as reported in \TabMAGIKS.

+MAGIK-S consists of two stages.
+In the first stage, a GNN classifies each localization as clustered or non-clustered, serving as a background filter.
+In the second stage, a separate GNN processes the filtered point cloud and predicts binary edge labels indicating whether each edge connects localizations belonging to the same cluster.
+These predictions are used to prune the graph, and final clusters are extracted using the Louvain community detection algorithm.
+Both GNNs employ the MAGIK architecture~\cite{pineda2023geometric}.

+The input graph construction in Stage~1 matches that of MIRO, with the exception that absolute spatial coordinates are used as node features.
+Stage~2 operates only on localizations predicted as clustered in Stage~1.

+To ensure a fair comparison, MAGIK-S was configured to use the same latent dimension (256) as MIRO and three Fingerprinting Graph Neural Network (FGNN) layers, each incorporating four attention heads.
+The training procedure was the one described in Ref.~\cite{saavedra2024supervised} whereas the dataset configuration followed the one used for MIRO.

+\bmhead{Supplementary information} Supplementary Information is available for this paper, containing three figure and eight tables.

-JP acknowledges funding from the Adlerbertska Research Foundation (Grant AF2024-0305).
-GV acknowledges funding from the Horizon Europe ERC Consolidator Grant MAPEI (Grant No. 101001267), and the Knut and Alice Wallenberg Foundation (Grant No. 2019.0079).
-CM acknowledges support through grant RYC-2015-17896 funded by MCIN/AEI/10.13039/501100011033 and ``ESF Investing in your future'', grants BFU2017-85693-R and PID2021-125386NB-I00 funded by MCIN/AEI/10.13039/501100011033/ and ``ERDF A way of making Europe'', and grant AGAUR 2017SGR940 funded by the Generalitat de Catalunya.
+\bmhead{Acknowledgements} J.P. acknowledges funding from the Adlerbertska Research Foundation (Grant AF2024-0305).
+G.V. acknowledges support from the Horizon Europe ERC Consolidator Grant MAPEI (grant number 101001267) and the Knut and Alice Wallenberg Foundation (grant number 2019.0079).
+C.M. acknowledges support through grant RYC-2015-17896 funded by MCIN/AEI/10.13039/501100011033 and ``ESF Investing in your future'', grants BFU2017-85693-R and PID2021-125386NB-I00 funded by MCIN/AEI/10.13039/501100011033/ and ``ERDF A way of making Europe''.